mcorning/lct-c/docs/Heroku.md

 # Managing LCT-C on Heroku

+This guide is for getting LCT-C Vue app to run under Heroku.

+> For the app to work, LCT-C must be able to reach the LCT-C-Server.
+We cover these details under separate cover.

-See tutorial for other details and explanations: <https://medium.com/binarcode/deploying-vue-apps-to-heroku-the-right-way-26b11c1ae5cd>
+See Vue Deploy tutorial for other details and explanations: <https://medium.com/binarcode/deploying-vue-apps-to-heroku-the-right-way-26b11c1ae5cd>

 ## In development